krissvv/react-better-html/documentation/docs/types/icon-config.md

 type IconName = "XMark" | "uploadCloud";
 ```

 This type defines the allowed names for icons.
 When using the [Icon](../components/icon) component you pass a `name` props witch is of that type.
-You can pass other values different from the predefined names but you will need to define them in the `value` prop of the `<BetterHtmlProvider>` also.
+You can pass other values different from the predefined names but you will need to define them in the `config` prop of the `<BetterHtmlProvider>` also.
 Check out the [Configuration](../getting-started/configuration#icons-configuration) page for more details.

 ### `IconData`